syncfusion-content/fileformat-docs/File-Formats/DocIO/convert-markdown-to-word-document-in-csharp.md

 {% endhighlight %}
 {% endtabs %}

-T> You can also save the markdown file as [HTML](https://help.syncfusion.com/file-formats/docio/html), [PDF](https://help.syncfusion.com/file-formats/docio/word-to-pdf) and [Image](https://help.syncfusion.com/file-formats/docio/word-to-image).
+T> You can also save the markdown file as [HTML](https://help.syncfusion.com/file-formats/docio/html), [PDF](https://help.syncfusion.com/file-formats/docio/word-to-pdf), and [Image](https://help.syncfusion.com/file-formats/docio/word-to-image).

 ## Customize image data

-The .NET Word (DocIO) library provides an MdImageNodeVisited event, which is used to customize image data while importing Markdown file.
-You can implement the logic to customize the image data by using this MdImageNodeVisited event.
+The .NET Word (DocIO) library provides a MdImageNodeVisited event, which customizes image data while importing a Markdown file.
+Implement the logic to customize the image data by using this MdImageNodeVisited event.

-The following code example shows how to load image data based on image source path when importing the Markdown files.
+The following code example shows how to load image data based on the image source path when importing the Markdown files.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}